Complete Guide on Building Your Own PC (Part 1)

 Questions To Ask When Building a Computer

-Now we know what the components are, the most important question to ask yourself is what are you going to use this computer for.
-Components for an office PC will be the cheapest as you do not need the high performance, fastest processor or huge amounts of RAM, but that is about all that the computer will be able to perform at - you won't be able to play many games on it.
-A gaming PC build on the other hand will be the most expensive using top of the range components and as it will also be able to produce media and do office work.
+Now we know what the components are, the most important question to ask yourself is what are you going to use this computer for?
+Components for an office PC will be the cheapest as you do not need the high performance, fastest processor or huge amounts of RAM, but that is about all that the computer will be able to perform - you won't be able to play many games on it.
+A gaming PC built on the other hand will be the most expensive using top-of-the-range components and it will also be able to produce media and do office work.

-In general a computer should last between 5-10 years.
-My current gaming PC I build in 2010 and its still going strong.
-Spending a little extra, or leaving room for upgrades, costs a little more up front, however the life of the computer will be extended, it'll be cheaper in the long run and reduce electronic waste meaning its better for the environment.
+In general, a computer should last between 5-10 years.
+My current gaming PC I built in 2010 and it's still going strong.
+Spending a little extra, or leaving room for upgrades, costs a little more upfront, however, the life of the computer will be extended, it'll be cheaper in the long run and reduce electronic waste meaning it's better for the environment.

 Choosing Components for What You Need